Special Task Force On Organised Crime

 Special Task Force On Organised Crime (STAFOC) (Pasukan Tugas Khas Melawan Jenayah Terancang) was the specialized operation armed response units of the Royal Malaysia Police.

 The comparable units of the RMP are the Pasukan Gerakan Khas and UNGERIN.
 The unit, along with STING and STAGG were disbanded as part of the reforms after the recent 2018 Malaysian General Election.
 Reports shows however, the unit members from all 3 task force were merged into a single department, Organized Crime Investigation Department, D14.

 Organisation

 The organisation of special police forces was formed following the Home Ministry's meeting with the RMP on August 22, 2013, and formed on January 1, 2014, to meet the challenges of a more sophisticated and violent trend in organised crime.
 400 personnel include officers, led by a Senior Assistant Commissioner (SAC) Dato' Razarudin Bin Hussain, will be equally divided and placed with the Criminal Investigations Department (CID) and the Narcotics Crimes Investigations Department (NCID).
 They operate on the concept of "Intelligence Led Policing and Aggressive Action on Organised Crime".
 They will focus on serious crimes including illegal syndicates, gangsterism, gambling, vice, human trafficking, prostitution and drug gangs.

 Training

 Any police officer (men and women) handpicked from various departments is eligible to apply for service for STAFOC unit.
-They undergo training with the elite 69 Commandos and urban counter-terrorist division Unit Tindak Khas (UTK).
+They undergo training with the elite VAT 69 Commando and urban counter-terrorist division Unit Tindakhas (UTK).